Vitols999/QMS-WIKI/DocGisItemsTrkGraphs.md

 _Remark:_ Other already open track edit windows won't be updated when changing the settings for the given track.
 The user should re-open them.

-[TrkEdit]: DocGisItemsTrk#view--edit-details "Track edit window"
+[TrkEdit]: DocGisItemsTrk#user-content-view--edit-details "Track edit window"

 - - -